OfficalOffical/FirePrediction/ReadMe.md

 # FirePrediction

-Fire prediction is an app that predicts the probability of a fire in a given city for each month.
+Fire prediction is an app that predicts the probability of a fire in the given cities for each month.
 In given cities finds the riskiest place and the probability difference from the average.
 As you can also see on the left-hand side of the photo.

 ![image](https://user-images.githubusercontent.com/18538179/189983017-6fe968c7-7eab-417c-bd78-1cb6646f147a.png)